127 | Simple System for Kids School Work

 The bigger memorabilia items like a stuffed animal, a trophy, sports jerseys, etc., can be put in a separate bin with a locking lid.
 These make for great display items at graduation as well.

-For the moms out there that are a few (or many) years behind and have bins and bins of papers and memorabilia, and don’t know where to begin and are feeling overwhelmed, it’s okay.
+For the moms out there who are a few (or many) years behind and have bins and bins of papers and memorabilia, and don’t know where to begin and are feeling overwhelmed, it’s okay.
 You can do this!
-Start small, take a small amount from the big bin and put it in a smaller, more manageable bin, and each day spend 20 minutes going through it.
+Start small, take a small amount from the big bin, and put it in a smaller, more manageable bin, and each day spend 20 minutes going through it.
 Before you know it, you will be caught up!

 If you have a hard time letting go of this kind of stuff, that is okay too!
 Ask a friend to help you, or your spouse, depending on your child’s age, ask them to help you.
 I know this can be tough.
 It can also be emotional.
 We want our little ones to stay little forever.